Large Ensembles

 - Finish the evening with a dance.
 Of course, we have live music!
 Join the band or join the dancers.
 All dances are taught and called.
 If you love to dance, you must join us!
 If you have never gotten to try dancing before, here is your chance!

-- Join the band with your choice of instrument
+- Join the band with your choice of instrument (Band musicians are most comfortable if Level 2+)

-Playing with Harpsichord
+Playing your music with Harpsichord accompaniment

 - Your chance to play music with harpsichord accompaniment provided by our excellent staff harpsichordist.